The Complete 2025 Guide For Visiting Hobbiton In New Zealand

 Gandalf: “And what of old friends?”

-Have A Drink At The Green Dragon
+Having A Drink At The Green Dragon

-When they built out the full Green Dragon Inn for the Hobbit, they came up with a range of beers and cider just for Hobbiton.
-And it’s included with the tour.
-You can choose from an Amber Ale, a Stout Ale, an Apple Cider, and a Ginger Beer.
+You can choose from an Amber Ale, a Stout Ale, an Apple Cider, or a Ginger Beer.
 I went for the Apple Cider.
 Who am I kidding?
 I went for all 4.
 Let’s get sloshed Hobbit-style.
 I wasn’t driving.

 Hobbiton Movie Set Tour: Ginger Beer, Pale Ale, Apple Cider At The Green Dragon Inn